Google shares slide after Motorola earnings warning

-SAN FRANCISCO Shares of Google Inc fell nearly 4 percent on Monday, after Motorola Mobility Holdings Inc's warning of worse-than-expected financial results raised concerns about Google's pending acquisition of the smartphone maker.
+SAN FRANCISCO , Jan 9 Shares of Google Inc (GOOG.O) fell nearly 4 percent on Monday, after Motorola Mobility Holdings Inc's (MMI.N) warning of worse-than-expected financial results raised concerns about Google's pending acquisition of the smartphone maker.

 The $12.5 billion acquisition of Motorola, the largest in Google's history, is expected to close early this year.